Pro Tips

 The Leadership Depth Scale

-Leadership is not about the activity itself.
-It is about the level of engagement within that activity.
+It's not the activity that's the issue, it's the leadership.
+It's the level of engagement in that activity.

 Example 1: Model United Nations (MUN)